atlasacademy/fgo-game-data-api/README.md

 - `main.py`: Main entrypoint of the application.
 - `routers/`: Routers to deal with incoming requests.
 The routers call functions from `core` to get the response data.
 - `core/`: Build response data.
-Get raw data from either `db/helpers/` or the `masters` object in `data/gamedata`.
+Get raw data from either `db/helpers/` or `redis/helpers`.
-- `data/`: Import master data and translations data into memory.
+- `data/`: Import translation data into memory.
+Preprocessing conde for data to be imported into db and redis.
-  - `data/gamedata.py`: has the `masters` object containing some master data as Pydantic objects.
-The `masters` object is used for frequently accessed master data.
 - `db/`: DB stuffs.
   - `db/helpers/`: Functions to be used by `core` to get data from the DB.
+- `redis/`: Redis stuffs.
+  - `redis/helpers/`: Functions to be used by `core` to get data from Redis.
 - `schemas/`: Response Pydantic models.
 - `models/`: SQLAlchemy Core Tables.